amaljoe/songbook_flutter/README.md

 ## AI Integrated Feature (Under Development) :
 -> Auto detect a song while in church so that it can be opened even if the user doesn't know the song number or title.

-Programming languages used :
+Programming language used :
-Dart, SQL
+Dart

+Database used :
+SQLite

 Framework used :
 Flutter